 In speculative decoding, the draft model is your quick writer, and the target model is your fast proofreader.

-Result: Near 2x speedup with zero quality loss.
+Result: Measured +34% to +43% speedup on chat workloads on our test devices, with zero quality loss.
 Every output token is verified by the full target model, so you get identical results.

 Here's how speculative decoding performs on actual TokForge models: